Trust Registration in Jaipur

 The Indian Trust Act 1882, provides for the provisions related to Trust in India.
 The Trust Registration is advisable in India for obtaining the benefits.

-What are the advantages of registering a trust?
+What are the advantages of Trust Registration ?

 The advantages of registering a trust are as follows: